sskanishk/libredesk/README.md

 ## Developers
 If you are interested in contributing, refer to the [developer setup](https://libredesk.io/docs/developer-setup/).
 The backend is written in Go and the frontend is Vue js 3 with Shadcn for UI components.

+## Translators
+You can help translate Libredesk into your language on [Crowdin](https://crowdin.com/project/libredesk).